microsoft/code-with-engineering-playbook/docs/developer-experience/readme.md

 - Work with the Dev Lead to iteratively improve team expectations for developer experience

 - Curate a backlog actionable stories that identify areas for improvement and prioritize with respect to project delivery goals by engaging directly with the Product Owner and Customer.
-- Serve as subject matter expert for the rest of the team.
+- Serve as subject-matter expert for the rest of the team.
 Help the team determine how to implement DevEx expectations and identify deviations.

 ### Team Members - Assert Expectations

 The team members of the team can also help hold each other accountable for providing a positive developer experience.
 The following are examples of areas team members can help identify where the team's DevEx expectations are not being met.

 - Pull requests.
 Try the changes locally to see if they are adhering to the team's DevEx expectations.
 - Design Reviews.
-Look for proposals that may negatively effect the solution's DevEx.
+Look for proposals that may negatively affect the solution's DevEx.
 These might include
   - Introduction of new tech whose testability is limited to manual steps in a deployed environment.
   - Addition of new repository